-- Prepare the pot pie all the way through, if you like, or wait to bake it until you're ready to serve.
-Make broth for Tuesday's soup if you aren't - 2.
+- 1. Prepare the pot pie all the way through, if you like, or wait to bake it until you're ready to serve. - 2.
 Make broth for Tuesday's soup, if you aren't using prepared.

 MONDAY Beef Pot Pie